JoTioTech/node-red-bj-parser/README.md

 ## FIXES
 - $val variable does not always work in set action, behavior is not consistent
-- inproper handling of repeat will lead to infinite loop and crash of whole Node-RED
+- improper handling of repeat will lead to infinite loop and crash of whole Node-RED

 ## ROOT
 - list all all rules
 - **global scope** for rule name

 #### Attributes

 - name
 	- OPTIONAL; default: ""
 	- only for login purpose
 	- schema name
 - version
 	- OPTIONAL; default: ""
 	- only for login purpose
 	- schema version
 - schemaVersion
 	- OPTIONAL; default: "1.0"
 	- for future, currently not used
 - rule:
 		- see RULE

 #### Structure

 ```
 {
 		name: <STRING>,